chaseruskin/orbit/docs/src/reference/json.md

       "sources": [
         "string"
       ],
-      // list of unit identifiers that this unit requires "dependencies": [
+      // list of design unit names that this unit requires "dependencies": [
         "string"
       ]